 The following addresses must be contactable to operate and consume Citrix Workspace:

-For a complete list of required contactable addresses for Citrix Cloud services, see Internet connectivity requirements.
+For a complete list of required contactable addresses for Citrix Cloud services, see Service connectivity requirements.

 In Citrix Cloud > Workspace Configuration > Access, the Workspace URL is ready to use.